I stepped out of the kayak and into the shallows. The cool water evaporated almost the instant my foot hit the shore.

 Then, of course, there is the instantly recognizable saguaro, which only grows in the Sonoran desert.

 I learned about many of these – and did not get pricked – on an early morning hike.
+There are more than 225 miles of trails in the preserve.
 Many of the cacti sported blooms, offering pops of color.

 Like my kayaking experience, my guide followed my pace.
 That meant I could stop, take pictures, swallow another gallon of water, slather on more sunscreen, and generally enjoy the desert’s stunning, stark, and complex beauty.

 Arizona Outback Adventures is part of REI Co-Op.
-In addition to kayaking, and hiking, they also offer cycling and stand-up paddle boarding.
+In addition to kayaking and hiking the Sonoran desert, they also offer cycling and stand-up paddle boarding.

 “Meet” Two Visionary Architects